This page explains the steps being taken to reform public bodies and gives guidance for departments.

 The 2010 to 2015 public bodies reform programme successfully produced fewer, more accountable, more efficient public bodies.

-To find out more about the achievements of the programme and for a source of top-level data on arm’s length bodies, read Public Bodies 2015.
-This report also contains case studies and introduces the next phase of reform.
+To find out more about the achievements of the 2010 to 2015 programme and for the data on public bodies, read the written ministerial statement laid on 17 December 2015.

 - it performs a technical function

 - it needs to act independently to establish facts

 A body is assessed against these during the review process.